marcelortizv/triplediff/README.md

 ### 🚀 Currently Supported

-- ️✅ Two-periods with single treatment date.
+- ️✅ Two-period DDD with single treatment date.
-- ️✅ Multiple periods with single treatment date.
+- ️✅ Multiple-period DDD with single treatment date.
-- ️✅ Staggered treatment adoption (i.e., more than two periods and variation in treatment timing).
+- ️✅ DDD with staggered treatment adoption (i.e., more than two periods and variation in treatment timing).
 - ️✅ Aggregations procedures (e.g., event-study type estimates).
 - ️✅ GMM-based estimations with not-yet-treated units as comparison group.